 "We have seen attempts by the secret services to make use of NGOs.
 NGOs have been financed through secret service channels...
 This law has been adopted to stop foreign powers interfering in the internal affairs of the Russian Federation."
-(Vladimir Putin, 2012)
+(Vladimir Putin, 2012)113

 Whether or not the claims of the FSB regarding secret NGO funding were true and justified is difficult to assess given the information available.
-However, it is likely that the incident has been shelved in 2006 until the right moment in 2012 when it has re-emerged in order to deliver a well-timed convincing story to the Russian public that foreign-inspired NGOs are malicious organizations and cannot be in the interest of the Russian citizens.
-On the other hand, if there is a deep level of distrust between two states - as in the current climate, it is logically difficult to conceive how one state would have interest to finance a politically-active NGO in another without wanting to influence some political changes in its favor in one way or another; through gain of leverage, or creating ground for better cooperation in the long term, for example by
+However, it is likely that the incident has been shelved in 2006 until the right moment in 2012 when it has re-emerged in order to deliver a well-timed convincing story to the Russian public that foreign-inspired NGOs are malicious organizations and cannot serve in the interest of the Russian citizens.
+The concept of espionage itself interesting, because it happens even between the closest of allies.
+Revelations by Edward Snowden, the whistleblower on the activities of the US National Security Agency (NSA) have pointed to widespread spying on Germany by the United States.114 This can be explained by the anarchic, constantly evolving international system where no alliance is permanent or definite, and that states in the absence of leviathan oversight will gain whatever advantage they can over another to further their interest.
+Under this framework, contrary to shock within some sections of the public, the states themselves see this as "business as usual".

-&lt;sup>109 "UK spied on Russians with fake rock," BBC NEWS, January 19, 2012, accessed May 12, 2016, http://www.bbc.com/news/world-europe-16614209 changing the government.
+On the other hand, if there is a deep level of distrust between two states - as in the current climate, neo-realism is under strain to explain how one state would have interest to finance a politically-active NGO in another without wanting to influence some political changes in its favor; through gain of leverage, or weakening the opposing state in some way, such as by causing the replacement of government or the undesirable adversary within it.
 Wishing to change the government, induce democratization, and actually achieving this goal either covertly or militarily in another state is nothing new to Western politics, as has been done in Iran in the 1953 coup d'etat, in Iraq following the war in 2003 and Libya in 2008, amongst other examples.
 The clever reminding of historical extracts is what makes it relatively easy for the Russian state to get away with drastic measures to the public that in fact have the side effect of curtailing Russian civic rights.
-On the other hand, if the threat painted by the Russian government did exist, Maxwell (2006) insists that the 2006 NGO Law was unnecessary in order to clear the unwanted organizations in Russia.
-112
+Although, if the threat painted by the Russian government did exist, Maxwell (2006) insists that the 2006 NGO Law was unnecessary in order to clear the unwanted organizations in Russia.115 Whether by this law or another, the action would have been forced by the state and at least introduce some form of limitations to civil society.
+The Russian state itself has been accused of getting politically involved internationally, in support of far-right political parties and swaying public opinion both in Europe and the United States116.
+Evaluating this within the framework, this rationale is fully aligned with the Russian state's desire to survive both politically and economically by gaining relatively more influential position in the international system among Western neighbours, and seeking removal of 2014 sanctions imposed on it for its actions in Ukraine.